Jason & Linda Clark

 Can they maintain their lifestyle and leave a legacy?

-Jason and Linda enjoy an income of ~$150,000 a year filled with traveling and time with their grandkids.
+Gary and Linda enjoy an income of ~$150,000 a year filled with traveling and time with their grandkids.
 But they’re unsure if they can maintain this standard of living and leave an inheritance to their loved ones.

 Will one spouse be taken care of if the other passes away?

 The Clarks need to know that the other will be okay financially in the event of one them passing.
-But they’re not sure if they have the right protections in place and they are not sure that they are invested properly to provide themselves their desired level of income throughout retirement.
+But they’re not sure if they have the right plan in place and they are not sure that they are invested properly to provide themselves their desired level of income throughout retirement.

 How do they handle Required Minimum Distributions?